 The majority of truck accident claims end in settlement agreements between the injured party and the at-fault party’s insurance provider.
 However, in some cases, it may be necessary to file a lawsuit and go to court to demand the compensation you deserve.

 If you need to file a lawsuit after a truck accident, Virginia law says you have two years from the date of the accident to do so.
 If you wait to file until after this two-year deadline expires, your case will most likely be dismissed by the courts.
 It’s important to have a truck accident lawyer review your accident and options as soon as possible.

-Get Help From a Virginia Truck Wreck Lawyer
+Get Help From a Charlottesville Truck Accident Lawyer

-If you were injured in a Virginia truck accident and are considering legal action, the knowledgeable attorneys of Kendall Law Firm can help.
+If you were injured in a truck accident and are considering legal actions, the knowledgeable truck accidents attorneys of Kendall Law Firm can help.
 Our trusted lawyers can work hard to uncover compelling evidence, ensure your case is filed promptly and accurately, and negotiate aggressively on your behalf to maximize your compensation.

-Call us today at (866) 590-9773 or contact us online to discuss the details of your Virginia truck wreck claim in a free initial consultation with our attentive team.
+Call us today at (866) 590-9773 or contact us online to discuss the details of your Charlottesville truck wreck claim in a free initial consultation with our attentive team.